3-field/Carbon-Site-Builder---https-3-fields.com/_posts/2025-10-09-field-trips.md

 ![Two people crouching and smiling next to a fishing boat.](https://i.postimg.cc/RZSgCPJR/IMG-0400.jpg)

 <hr>
 The artists shared some more insights from this project at Fak'ugesi in October 2025.
-Sign up to their newsletter for more programme details.

 Three Fields is an international collaboration between Abandon Normal Devices, Arts Catalyst, Fakugesi, Fast Familiar and Unbox.
 Funded by the British Council’s International Collaboration Grants and supported using public funding by Arts Council England.